-- 2 double the CQ send: This option will allow the operator to send two CQs in a row for example: CQ CQ CQ DE WB9KZY WB9KZY CQ CQ CQ DE WB9KZY WB9KZY K - N No CQ send: This option will allow the operator to send just the callsign memory with the mem + dah PAR combination.
-This is effectively a fourth memory for the keyer very handy for contests / pileups. - Playing the CQ + Callsign Memory: Play the CQ memory by simulpressing and releasing the memory and the dah keys.
-I usually PAH the memory switch and then tap the dah lever the memory starts to play after the memory switch is released.
-A tap of either the dit or dah lever will stop the message play.
+- 2 double the CQ send: This option will allow the operator to send two CQs in a row for example: CQ CQ CQ CQ DE WB9KZY WB9KZY CQ CQ CQ DE WB9KZY WB9KZY K - N No CO send: This option will allow the operator to send just the callsign memory with the mem + dah PAR combination.
+This is effectively a fourth memory for the keyer very handy for contests / pileups.

+Playing the CQ + Callsign Memory: Play the CQ memory by simulpressing and releasing the memory and the dah keys.
+I usually PAH the memory switch and then tap the dah lever - the memory starts to play after the memory switch is released.